Departments

 Four Strategic Areas of Focus

-AAMA’s work focuses on four strategic areas: culture, conditions, competencies, and community connection.
+AAMA’s work is grounded in four values: culture, conditions, competencies, and community connection.

 Culture: rituals, routines, and practices that honor students’ strengths.